Saru Kola

-Saru Kola (ساروكلا) (Note: Also romanized as Sārū Kolā) is a village in Kuhsaran Rural District of the Central District of Qaem Shahr County, Mazandaran province, Iran.
+Saru Kola (ساروكلا) (Note: Also romanized as Sārū Kolā) is a village in Kuhsaran Rural District of the Central District in Qaem Shahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,470 in 709 households.
 The following census in 2011 counted 2,693 people in 815 households.
-The 2016 census measured the population of the village as 2,402 people in 823 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,402 people in 823 households, the most populous in its rural district.